GramAddict/docs/configuration.md

 ## Available Filters

 We know that you want to make sure that you only interact with a specific set of users.
 When you leave it up to a bot, you never know what will happen.
 We try to make this easier for you by giving you a wide subset of filters to help weed out the undesirables.
 The full list is below, but if you need some inspiration - there is a filter.example file included with some sensible defaults.
 You can either rename this to `filter.json` and modify as desired or create a new file named `filter.json` and add only the desired filters in a json dictionary format.
+In order to work, that file must be located in `accounts/yourusername` folder.

 ```
   "skip_business"